CRRC Changchun Railway Vehicles

-Joint Ventures
+Joint ventures

 In 2004 Alstom won the first high speed train contract in China, supporting CRRC to build 60 CRH5 high speed trains.

-In November 2016, CRRC won Melbourne suburban train contract for Evolution Rail as Public Private Partnership with Downer Group, Plenary Group.
+In November 2016, CRRC won the contract to build the High Capacity Metro Train for the Melbourne suburban train network, as part of Evolution Rail, a public–private partnership including the Downer Group and the Plenary Group.

-Changchun Bombardier Railway Vehicles Co.
-Ltd. (CBRC)
+Changchun Alstom Railway Vehicles Co., Ltd. (Alstom & Changchun Railway Vehicles)

-In 1996, CRRC and Adtranz (later Bombardier Transportation) established a joint venture.
-CRRC has built cars for Shanghai Metro, Guangzhou Metro and Shenzhen Metro since 2000.
+In 1996, CRRC and Adtranz (later Bombardier Transportation then Alstom) established a joint venture.
+Since 2000, CARC has built cars for domestic use in Shanghai Metro, Guangzhou Metro, Shenzhen Metro and since 2015 exported trains for Singapore's Mass Rapid Transit (MRT).

 Clients and products

+Note: the information below is based on CNR Changchun Simplified Chinese website.